 - a swimming costume

-- a towel
+- your own towel

 There will be a few steps down into the pool, but if you have trouble with steps there’ll also be a mechanical hoist to get you in and out of the water.
 There will be a rail around the sides of the pool for extra support if you need it.

-There are certain situations where you may not be able to have hydrotherapy.
 You must tell your physiotherapist if you have any of the following: